tanvirahammadjoy/projects-station/01_javascript/readme.md

-# That's a great step!
-Deploying your apps on real hosting platforms helps you understand how web development works in the real world — things like servers, domains, environments, and performance.
-Here's a list of popular hosting platforms you can start with — from free versions to paid plans
+# Deploying apps on real hosting platforms helps us understand how web development works in the real world — things like servers, domains, environments, and performance.
+Here's a list of popular hosting platforms we can start with — from free versions to paid plans

 🌐 1.
 Vercel
 Best for: React, Next.js, and frontend projects.